 When a timely appeal is filed, the Professional Relations Committee reviews the case, interviews the principals involved, determines, normally within fifteen (15) working days, whether reasonable grounds exist for believing that the nonrenewal may be in violation of academic freedom, thus warranting the establishment of an ad hoc Judicial Committee to consider the matter, and notifies the President of the University, the Provost, the faculty member, and the President of the Faculty Senate in writing of the results of its review.
 If required, an ad hoc Judicial Committee shall be constituted within five (5) working days under the supervision of the Faculty Senate President.
 The ad hoc Judicial Committee will be composed of three (3) voting members selected from a standing panel of ten (10) well-qualified, tenured faculty jointly selected by the Provost and the Faculty Senate President for staggered five-year terms.
 Panelists will receive appropriate training through workshops given by the University's legal counsel and a representative of the AAUP subsequent to their appointment so that they will be prepared to serve as committee members when called upon.
+This training will be conducted every five years.
+In the interim, the University's legal counsel, together with a representative appointed by the Faculty Senate Executive Committee, will provide pertinent training on an as-needed basis.
 The chairperson of the ad hoc Judicial Committee will be chosen by the Faculty Senate President and may not be from the College, School, or Library in which the faculty member whose dismissal is sought resides.
 The role of the chairperson is to direct and supervise the hearing process, participate in the deliberations of the Committee, and ensure, insofar as possible, that following the hearing, the Committee delivers a thoughtful, clearly articulated decision within ten (10) working days whenever possible.
 The remaining two members of the Committee will be chosen by lot from the panel by the Faculty Senate President in the presence of both the President of the University or his designee and the faculty member whose dismissal is sought or his/her designee.
 The faculty member has one peremptory challenge (which may be applied to the selection of any of the three panel members), as does the President of the University.
 Any panelist selected must recuse him/herself if that individual believes s/he cannot impartially fulfill his/her duties as a committee member.